vchub/math-gym/.prompt/p.md

 We want to add a field "Tutorial" to the quiz.
 It will contain a link to textbook or tutorial.
 When clicked, it should open another tab in a browser

 ---

-functionality:

-- login
-- load quiz as json file.
-- take a quiz
-- keep results of the quiz persistent
-- check results and statistics.

----

-tech. stack:

-- firebase hosting
-- react
-- Vite/CRA

----

-current project files in context.xml

-can you suggest a project structure?

-create project prompt that we will use in VS Code Copilot, Gemini.